CRNA Advocate of the Year Award

 - Supported CRNA political or public relations objectives or initiatives;

 - Promoted the profession to patients, hospital administrators, or other key target audiences through public relations, networking, or community service;

 - Advocated for the profession and patients by serving on regulatory boards;

 - Promoted the profession by actively supporting, educating, and encouraging students or contributing to the professional development of CRNAs;

 - Advanced the profession through research or publication.

 The award is intended, but not required, to be awarded annually.
 Award recipients do not need to be CRNAs or members of NANA.

-Nominations may be made by any NANA member or by the Board of Directors.
-Nominations shall be solicited at least annually during the first quarter of the calendar year.
-The President shall appoint an award selection committee to review and evaluate nominations and select an award recipient, if appropriate.
-If a recipient is selected, the award should be presented during the business meeting at the NANA Spring Conference.
+Nominations are solicited during the first quarter of the calendar year and may be made by any NANA member or by the Board of Directors.
+An award selection committee, appointed by the President, will review and evaluate the nominations and select a recipient, if appropriate.
+If a recipient is selected, the award should be presented during the NANA Spring Conference.